 • * (dereference) — given a pointer, get or set the value at that address. *p = 12; writes 12 into the variable p points at.

-• -> — shortcut for “dereference the pointer and access a field.” p->field is the same as (*p).field.
-Saves typing when accessing struct fields through pointers.
+• -> — shortcut for “dereference the pointer, then access a field.” p->field is the same as (*p).field.

 Example: